DarkMarmot/kodama/README.md

         // the tooltips ARE the data

     ```
-2. The D3 selection data will be TRANSFORMED into tooltip data objects with a format function
+2. The D3 selection data will be TRANSFORMED into tooltip data objects with a format function.
     ```javascript

       d3_enter_selection